lilygoose89/lva-blog/_posts/2018-08-01-must-pack-items-for-a-stylish-summer-holiday.md

 ---
-title: Must Pack Items for a Stylish Summer Holiday
+title: Must-Pack Items for a Stylish Summer Holiday
 description: >-
   Your taste and your destination may differ, but every woman can agree that these are the essential must-pack items for a stylish summer holiday.